evhub/bbopt/README.md

 BBopt aims to provide the easiest hyperparameter optimization you'll ever do.
 Think of BBopt like [Keras](https://keras.io/) for black box hyperparameter optimization: one interface for any black box optimization backend.

+BBopt provides:
-BBopt provides a universal interface for defining your tunable parameters based on the standard library `random` module—so you don't even have to learn anything new—and support for algorithms from [`scikit-optimize`](https://scikit-optimize.github.io/) or [`hyperopt`](http://hyperopt.github.io/hyperopt/) for tuning parameters, with the ability to switch algorithm while retaining all previous trials.
+- a universal interface for defining your tunable parameters based on the standard library `random` module (so you don't even have to learn anything new!),
+- tons of state-of-the-art black box optimization algorithms such as Gaussian Processes from [`scikit-optimize`](https://scikit-optimize.github.io/) or Tree Structured Parzen Estimators from [`hyperopt`](http://hyperopt.github.io/hyperopt/) for tuning parameters,
+- the ability to switch algorithms (even across different backends!) while retaining all previous trials, and
+- support for optimizing over conditional parameters that only appear during some runs.

 Once you've defined your parameters, training a black box optimization model on those parameters is as simple as
 ```